Science of People - Logo

 #24 Synchronized Collaboration

-Explore what you need for collaboration, and then choose your tool so the whole team can contribute.
+Explore what you need for collaboration, then choose your tool so the whole team can contribute effectively.

 #25 Where Am I?

-Let the team know in advance that you’re playing a game of “Where Am I?” so each person can choose a fun or unique place to join the meeting from.
-As a team, guess their location!
+Let the team know in advance that you’re playing “Where Am I?” so each person can choose a fun or unique place to join the meeting from.
+As a team, guess their location.

 #26 GIFs Only Icebreaker

 Lighten up your next information meeting with a GIFs-only icebreaker.
 Start the session with a fun short video, and let everyone react with GIFs.
-Bonus points if you can keep the response to the video going, but with GIFs only!
+Bonus points if you can keep the response going using only GIFs.

 #27 Random Costume Meeting